 In our previous article we saw three classic Database Modelization Anti-Patterns.
-The article also contains a reference to a Primary Key section of my book Mastering PostgreSQL in Application Development, so it’s only fair that I would now publish said Primary Key section!
+The article also contains a reference to a Primary Key section of my book The Art of PostgresQL, so it’s only fair that I would now publish said Primary Key section!

 Before we can get into the details of Primary Keys themselves, let’s do a quick review of Normal Forms and why they are interesting to us when we design a database model.

 There are several levels of normalization and the web site dbnormalization.com offers a practical guide to them.
 In this quick introduction to database normalization, we include the definition of the normal forms:

 - There are no duplicated rows in the table.

 - Each cell is single-valued (no repeating groups or arrays).

 - Entries in a column (field) are of the same kind.

 A table is in 2NF if it is in 1NF and if all non-key attributes are dependent on all of the key.
 Since a partial dependency occurs when a non-key attribute is dependent on only a part of the composite key, the definition of 2NF is sometimes phrased as: “A table is in 2NF if it is in 1NF and if it has no partial dependencies.”